“The Red Lotus” To Witness, To Release

 Visitors are encouraged to switch roles by switching chairs and repeating the process.

-Open your heart and do what you feel: Though there is the instructed way to interact with The Red Lotus, audience members should create their own experience.
+Though there is the instructed way to interact with The Red Lotus, audience members should create their own experience.
 The Red Lotus has infinite potential including being a safe space, a quiet place for a discussion, a dance floor, a prop, a spot for meditation, an art studio, a reflection.
 Below is a dance in and about The Red Lotus created and performed by professor and dancer, Chase Angier.

 The Red Lotus Dance by D. Chase Angier, Artist/Professor at Alfred University, New York.
 Song used is “To Speak of Solitude” by Brambles.